| |

 Instrumental in establishing the collection of Schulziana at the Adam Mickiewicz Museum of Literature in Warsaw and

-in planning the permanent Schulz Museum in Drohobycz, Ukraine, Ficowski has also edited compilations of Schulz's letters
+in planning the permanent Schulz Museum in Drohobycz, Ukraine, Ficowski also edited compilations of Schulz's letters

 and drawings as well as writing the Introduction to The Drawings of Bruno Schulz.
-He lives in Warsaw.
+He lived in Warsaw until his death in 2006.

 |